acornsoftuk/xllify-demo/README.md

 For comprehensive documentation of all available functions, see [DOCS.md](./DOCS.md).
 Note that xllifyAI wrote some of this code so best not to use these for anything other than an illustration, unless of course you know what you're doing.

+## Testing

+If you include a `tests/` directory in your repository, the xllify-build action will automatically discover and run your tests during the build process.
+If no `tests/` directory exists, the test runner will be skipped and the build will proceed normally.
+This makes testing completely optional but easy to add when you're ready.

+## Installation

 After downloading and installing from the [releases page](https://github.com/acornsoftuk/xllify-demo/releases/latest), Excel should show the shiny new functions.

 ![Insert function](./screenshots/insert.png)